Montana Rail Link Triangle Voluntary Cleanup Plan

 The cleanup of the MRL Triangle is being funded by the U.S. Environmental Protection Agency (EPA) Region 8 Brownfields Program, and in part, using tax increment financing from the Missoula Redevelopment Agency (MRA).

-The City acquired the property (also known as the Johnson Street Property) from MRL in 2017 at a generously discounted price and quickly completed construction of the southern portion of the property as a city park in 2019 (MRL Park), providing needed green space for the Franklin-to-the-Fort neighborhood.
+The City acquired the property from MRL in 2017 at a generously discounted price and quickly completed construction of the southern portion of the property as a city park in 2019 (MRL Park), providing needed green space for the Franklin-to-the-Fort neighborhood.

-To cleanup and fully reuse State Superfund sites, DEQ uses the Voluntary Cleanup Redevelopment Act (VCRA) process which permits and encourages voluntary cleanup of facilities.
-The cleanup and delisting of the property would assure continued use of the southern portion of MRL Triangle as a city park and allow redevelopment of the underutilized northern portion.
+To cleanup and fully reuse State Superfund facilities, DEQ uses the Voluntary Cleanup Redevelopment Act (VCRA) process which permits and encourages voluntary cleanup of facilities.
+The cleanup and delisting of the property would assure continued use of the southern portion of MRL Triangle as a city park and allow redevelopment of the underutilized northern portion known as the Johnson Street Property.

 Recent news:

-On April 10, 2024, the City prepared a summary of public outreach activities which can be viewed here.
+On January 13, 2025, the City prepared a Construction Completion Report which can be viewed here.

 Next Steps: